logzio/documentation/docs/shipping/Code/dotnet-traces-kafka.md

 ```

 #### Instrument Kafka Consumer
-Use `ConsumeWithInstrumentation()` method to add instrumentation to your kafka consumer
+Use `ConsumeWithInstrumentation()` method to add instrumentation to your Kafka consumer:
 ```csharp
 using Confluent.Kafka;
 using Confluent.Kafka.Extensions.Diagnostics;